THE SUBJECTIVITY LAB

 Psychology

-Our lab uses tools from vision science and psychophysics to tackle empirically centuries-old philosophical questions as well as current issues in perception and imagination.
+Our lab uses tools from vision science and psychophysics to tackle empirically centuries-old philosophical questions as well as current issues in perception and mental imagery.

 Neuroscience